|

 sculpture.

-museum includes the Tradescant Garden -a replica 17th century
+Tradescant Garden -a replica 17th century Knot Garden.

 park of Middleton Hall in Carmarthenshire, the Garden of Wales